Leiden Manifesto

 The Leiden Manifesto for research metrics (LM) is a list of "ten principles to guide research evaluation", published as a comment in Volume 520, Issue 7548 of Nature, on 22 April 2015.
 It was formulated by public policy professor Diana Hicks, scientometrics professor Paul Wouters, and their colleagues at the 19th International Conference on Science and Technology Indicators, held between 3–5 September 2014 in Leiden, The Netherlands.

 The LM was proposed as a guide to combat misuse of bibliometrics when evaluating scientific research literature.
 Examples of commonly used bibliometrics for science, or scientometrics, are the h-index, impact factor, and websites displaying indicators such as Altmetrics.
 According to Hicks et al., these metrics often pervasively misguide evaluations of scientific material.

 Motivation

-Motivations for codification of the Leiden Manifesto arose from a growing worry that "impact-factor obsession" was leading to poor judgement of scientific material that should be worthy of fair evaluation.
+Motivations for codification of the Leiden Manifesto arose from a growing worry that "impact-factor obsession" was leading to inadequate judgement of scientific material that should be worthy of fair evaluation.
 The lead author of the LM, Diana Hicks, hoped that publishing in Nature would expand the ideas already commonplace in the scientometrics sphere to the broader scientific community.
 Although the principles of the LM are not new to scientometricians, Hicks et al. desired to create a unification of ideas to guide future editors and reviewers of scientific literature.